biocatiit/website/content/pages/index.rst

                 :h3:`BioCAT Plans for the APS-U Dark Period`

-                The APS will shut down on April 17, 2023 for a major year-long upgrade, the "APS-U" project.
-There will be no user access to the APS during this “dark period”.
-The APS plans to restart operations at the beginning of April, 2024, followed by several months of safety and technical commissioning at all beamlines.
-We anticipate that BioCAT will be unavailable for experiments from the end of April 2023 until early summer 2024.
-During this ~14 month shutdown, we plan to help support experiments by our users at other beamlines, including sending BioCAT staff to other beamlines to help with some of the more complicated experiments.
+                The APS shut down on April 17, 2023 for a major year-long upgrade, the "APS-U" project.
+There is no user access to the APS during this “dark period”.
+We anticipate that BioCAT will resume user experiments in late 2024/early 2025.
+We continue to help support experiments by our users at other beamlines, including sending BioCAT staff to other beamlines to help with some of the more complicated experiments, until operations resume at BioCAT.

             .. button:: Learn More